Explore Namibia 2019

 March 24th – April 7th 2019.

 If you are travelling on your own and would like to be paired up with another guest of the same gender in order to receive the lower rate, please let us know and we will see whether this is possible.

 * Please note that depending on numbers, there may be a couple of nights where you will need to share a twin room.
 This is due to very limited availability at one of the lodges with no other alternatives in the area.

 £500 / pp

 Pay by Paypal below, or contact us to pay by bank transfer.

 - 14 nights accommodation with breakfast

 - Special photography permits to photograph the ghost town when it is closed to the general public

 - Air-conditioned 4×4 vehicle hire with fridge, satellite phone and all fuel

-- Four evening meals (to be confirmed)
+- Five evening meals